wpmetabox/docs/_docs/extensions/meta-box-conditional-logic.md

 To make it work with HTML element, instead of passing the field ID as the first parameter, please pass the **element's ID**.

-Here are the list of available elements for WordPress:
+Here are the list of available built-in WordPress elements:

 Param|Description
 ---|---
 `post_ID`|Post ID
 `page_template`|Page template
 `parent_id`|Parent post ID
+`post_format`|Post format

 Examples: